hugocxl/software-design-essentials/03_design-principles/06_SRP.md

 # Single Responsabiliy Principle (SRP)

+> “So much complexity in software comes from trying to make one thing do two things.” — Ryan Singer

 The Single Responsibility Principle (SRP) is a design guideline that states that a class should have one, and only one, reason to change.
 This means that a class should have a single, well-defined responsibility, and should not be responsible